-Applicants should briefly describe the nature and scope of the problem that the program will address (i.e., lack of child protection training in post-secondary educational programs, need to improve screening of children exposed to violence).
-The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
-Any data or research referenced in the narrative should include information about the source of the data and or a citation.

-Applicants should describe the target population and any previous or current attempts to address the problem.
+Applicants should briefly describe the nature and scope of the problem that the program will address (e.g., juvenile crime, gang activity, underage drinking, drug abuse, truancy, youth employment, school performance).
+The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population(s) and the larger community.
+Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
+Applicants should describe the target population(s) and any previous or current attempts to address the problem.
 Applicants should describe any research or evaluation studies that relate to the problem and contribute to their understanding of its causes and potential solutions.
 While OJJDP expects applicants to review the research literature for relevant studies, they should also explore whether unpublished local sources of research or evaluation data are available.